kiva/fsp-sdk/portal/docs/overview/authentication.md

 9 }
 ```

-* access_token - this is the bearer token that you will use to access the Partner API.
+* **access_token** - this is the bearer token that you will use to access the Partner API.
-* token_type - this indicates the type of token, this should always be bearer.
+* **token_type** - this indicates the type of token, this should always be bearer.
-* expires_in - number of seconds the token will be valid for (also check the exp claim inside the JWT for an expiration timestamp).
+* **expires_in** - number of seconds the token will be valid for (also check the exp claim inside the JWT for an expiration timestamp).
-* scope - this is an intersection between scopes that were requested and scopes that the Partner has been authorized for.
+* **scope** - this is an intersection between scopes that were requested and scopes that the Partner has been authorized for.
-* iss - the issuer of the JWT.
+* **iss** - the issuer of the JWT.
-* partnerId - the Kiva identifier for the partner.
+* **partnerId** - the Kiva identifier for the partner.
 You can find your partnerId in PA2 by going to the Account > Profile page.
-* jti - the unique identifier for the token
+* **jti** - the unique identifier for the token

-# Partner API Authentication
+### Partner API Authentication
 Once you have received an access token, supply it as a Bearer token in the Authorization header as in the below curl example.
 You will need to customize two components:

 Insert your partner ID in the URL where it says "PARTNERID".
-You can find your partner ID in PA2 by going to the Account > Profile page.
+You can find your partner ID in PA2 by going to the _Account > Profile page_.
-Insert the unique bearer token you received
+Insert the unique bearer token you received.

+### Get your account access
+Once you have an account created by a Kiva admin you can login into the management [website](https://partners.kiva.org/pa3/partner/145/api).

 ```
 curl --location --request GET 'https://partner-api-stage.dk1.kiva.org/v3/partner/PARTNERID/loans' \